Blog

 • Training and policy development.

-These can cost small entities with 50 or less employees anywhere from $10000 to $50000 depending upon the readiness levels and technological infrastructure.
-Smaller organizations usually have more implementation gaps to fill so it is advisable to allocate the budgets accordingly.
+These can cost small entities with 50 or fewer employees anywhere from $ 10,000 to $ 50,000, depending on the readiness levels and technological infrastructure.
+Smaller organizations usually have more implementation gaps to fill, so it is advisable to allocate the budgets accordingly.

-For large organizations the costs amplify because of the additional expenses that go for on-site audits, vulnerability scans, penetration testing, incident management plans and more.
-Again, depending upon the size of the enterprise and current compliance levels, these costs start from $50000+ and can exceed $150000.
+For large organizations, the costs amplify because of the additional expenses that go into on-site audits, vulnerability scans, penetration testing, incident management plans, and more.
+Again, depending on the size of the enterprise and current compliance levels, these costs start at $ 50,000+ and can exceed $ 150,000.

 Is HIPAA Certification Worth the Cost?

-Yes, HIPAA certification is worth the cost for organizations in the healthcare industry or those handling PHI.
-The certification ensures data security and builds trust with patients and stakeholders.
+Yes, HIPAA certification is absolutely worth the cost for any organization handling protected health information (PHI).
+It not only strengthens data security and builds trust with patients and partners but also gives your business a clear competitive edge.

 Costs of Data breach

-According to the last IBM security report, the average costs of healthcare data breach reached $10.1 million making them one of the most expensive categories.
+According to the last IBM security report, the average costs of healthcare data breaches reached $10.1 million, making them one of the most expensive categories.

 Other costs associated with HIPAA data breach: